carpentries/instructor-training/reference.md

 :   Describes and justifies the practices that mature scientific software developers ought to use.

-Wilson: "[Software Carpentry: Lessons Learned][swc-lessons-learned]" :   Summarizes what we've learned in 17 years of running classes for scientists.
+Wilson: "[Software Carpentry: Lessons Learned][swc-lessons-learned]" :   Summarizes what we have learned in 17 years of running classes for scientists.

 [worldcat-babt]: https://www.worldcat.org/title/building-a-better-teacher-how-teaching-works-and-how-to-teach-it-to-everyone/oclc/953075081
 [worldcat-clubhouse]: https://www.worldcat.org/title/unlocking-the-clubhouse-women-in-computing/oclc/752326915